Ian Johnston (police officer): Police career

-Johnston joined the Metropolitan Police in 1965 and served as Staff Officer to former Metropolitan Police Commissioner, Peter Imbert.
+Johnston joined the Metropolitan Police in 1965 and served as Staff Officer to former Metropolitan Police Commissioner Peter Imbert.
 In 1982, he graduated from London School of Economics with a first in Social Administration.

 Having completed the Senior Command Course at Bramshill, Johnston moved to Kent Constabulary in 1989, where he served as Assistant Chief Constable in charge of first Administration and Supply, and then Operations, before moving back to the Metropolitan Police in 1992 as a Deputy Assistant Commissioner.

-In 1994, he was appointed Assistant Commissioner for the South East London area, but in 1999 moved to Assistant Commissioner with responsibility for Territorial Policing in 2000.
+In 1994, he was appointed Assistant Commissioner for the South East London area, but later became Assistant Commissioner with responsibility for Territorial Policing.

-In September 2009, Sir Ian retired from the British Transport Police and was succeeded by Andrew Trotter OBE QPM.
+In September 2009, Johnston retired from the British Transport Police and was succeeded by Andrew Trotter.

 Johnston came to media attention having given evidence before the enquiry and following the publication of the Macpherson Report into the murder of Stephen Lawrence.
-On behalf of the Metropolitan Police, Johnston apologised to the Lawrence family for institutionalised racism; but argued that race can legitimately be used by police as a basis for stop and search.
+On behalf of the Metropolitan Police, Johnston apologised to the Lawrence family for institutionalised racism, but argued that race can legitimately be used by police as a basis for stop and search.
 Johnston reiterated this argument in the aftermath of the London Tube bombings in 2005.

-Johnston had been mooted as being the next Commissioner of the Metropolitan Police after the retirement of Sir John Stevens in 2005.
-Sir John had described Johnston as a "substantial figure" at the Met, and noted that following his departure for British Transport Police Johnston was missed.
+Johnston had been mooted as the next Commissioner of the Metropolitan Police after the retirement of Sir John Stevens in 2005.
+Stevens had described Johnston as a "substantial figure" at the Met, and noted that following his departure for British Transport Police Johnston was missed.
 The role of Commissioner went to Sir Ian Blair.

 Later life

-After retiring from BTP, Ian Johnston was appointed Director of Security and Resilience at LOCOG, for the London 2012 Olympics, responsible for signing the contract with G4S, which, in July 2012, led to the announcement that British troops would be deployed at the Olympics to cover shortfalls.
+After retiring from British Transport Police, Johnston was appointed Director of Security and Resilience at LOCOG, for the London 2012 Olympics, responsible for signing the contract with G4S, which, in July 2012, led to the announcement that British troops would be deployed at the Olympics to cover shortfalls.